To paraphrase Finley Peter Dunne: Manufacturing marketing ain’t bean-bag.”

 By beginning with a firm grasp of the market, you can better set to the task of outpacing your competitors with more frequent and creative blog, image, and video content makes it all the more likely that you’ll gain the attention of the elusive eyeballs of your consumers.

-Take it from us here at Millennium: you can blog all day until your brain is creative pulp and your fingers and permanently locked into the shape of your keyboard, but every single word of it will be wasted effort if you aren’t crafting your content around the keywords that your customers are actually searching for Looking for evidence?
+Take it from us here at Millennium: you can blog all day until your brain is creative pulp and your fingers are permanently locked into the shape of your keyboard, but every single word of it will be wasted effort if you aren’t crafting your content around the keywords that your customers are actually searching for.
+Looking for evidence?
 Well, why not take this blog?
 If you stumbled upon this blog via a Google search for a certain set of terminology, congratulations!
 You’re living proof of the importance of keywords to manufacturing marketing.

 While this practice can seem complex for writers who are used to conforming with SEO practices, in reality it’s quite simple.
 To begin with, put yourself in the mind of a purchaser who would be in the market to buy the goods you manufacture.